Knicks vs. Hawks Prediction & Picks - October 27

 Knicks Performance Insights

-- New York was top-five last season in rebounding, ranking second-best in the league with 46.6 rebounds per game.
-Meanwhile, it ranked seventh with 42.0 rebounds allowed per contest.
+- Offensively, the Knicks were the 11th-ranked team in the NBA (116 points per game) last season.
+Defensively, they were 12th (113.1 points allowed per game).

-- The Knicks didn't put up many dimes last year, ranking third-worst in the NBA with 22.9 assists per contest.
+- New York was the second-best team in the league in rebounds per game (46.6) and ranked seventh in rebounds conceded (42) last year.

-- New York ranked fifth-worst in the NBA with 12.0 forced turnovers per game, but it helped offset that by ranking third-best in the league averaging 12.0 turnovers per contest.
+- At 22.9 assists per game, the Knicks were third-worst in the NBA last year.

-- With 12.6 treys per game, the Knicks were 11th in the NBA.
-They sported a 35.4% shooting percentage from downtown, which ranked 19th in the league.
+- New York was the third-best squad in the NBA in turnovers per game (12) but fifth-worst in turnovers forced (12) last season.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.